Gaius Pontius

-Gaius Pontius (fl.
-321 BC), sometimes called Gavius Pontius, was a Samnite commander during the Second Samnite War.
+Gaius or Gavius Pontius (fl.
+321 BC) was a Samnite commander during the Second Samnite War.
 He is most well known for his victory over the Roman legions at the Battle of the Caudine Forks in 321 BC.
-He was eventually captured and executed by Fabius Rullianus.
+He was eventually captured by Fabius Rullianus and executed.

 Early life

 Gaius Pontius was born to the Caudini.

-Gaius Pontius was a Meddix, a Samnite position similar to a Roman Consul or Magistratus at the beginning of the Second Samnite War.
+He was a meddix, a Samnite position similar to a Roman consul or magistrate at the beginning of the Second Samnite War.
 He controlled a force of nearly 9,000, including nearly 1,000 cavalrymen.
 With this force, he won a series of early victories, which included taking the towns of Canusium and Gnaitha, and defeating the army under the command of Cornelius Lentulus.
 The Samnites failed to take advantage of these victories, however, and the Romans continued to press into Samnite territory.

 Battle of the Caudine Forks

 A Lucanian fresco of the Battle of the Caudine Forks.

 In 321 BC, the Romans were moving into Samnium, and Pontius, who was encamped at Caudium, discovered that the army led by the Roman Consuls was near the town of Calatia.
 He devised a plan to trap the Roman army, and quickly sent ten shepherds to the Roman encampment.
 They told the Romans that the Samnite army was laying siege to the town of Luceria, in the region of Apulia.

 The Romans fell for his trap, and found themselves cornered by the Samnite army in a narrow pass.
 They were forced to surrender to Pontius.